cyclic-software/docs/docs/serverless/overview.md

 Two important attributes of serverless that should be considered when developing or migrating applications for serverless environments:

-#### Compute is provisioned on-demand
+### Compute is provisioned on-demand
-- runtime is started when it is needed
+- runtime is started when a request is received
-- runtime suspended quickly after
+- runtime suspended after a response is sent
 - multiple runtimes can be active simultaneously

 [On-Demand Runtimes - Read More](/serverless/on-demand)

-#### Compute is stateless
+### Compute is stateless
 - runtimes do not retain memory after they are shut down
 - write access is only available to the `/tmp` directory
 - simultaneously active runtimes do not share memory or `/tmp` disk